15 Expats Talk about Health Insurance and Healthcare in Ukraine

 When we asked expats and global nomads about the quality of medical care in Ukraine, they replied:

 "Ukraine has a well-developed healthcare system, providing a wide range of medical services.
 The country has a network of hospitals, clinics, and medical centers that offer a variety of treatments and procedures.
 Ukraine also has a number of specialized medical centers that provide specialized care for specific conditions.
 In addition, Ukraine has a number of private medical facilities that offer a range of services, including cosmetic surgery, dentistry, and other medical treatments.
-Ukraine also has a number of pharmacies that provide medications and other medical supplies," mentioned one expat in Ukraine.
+Ukraine also has a number of pharmacies that provide medications and other medical supplies," wrote an expat living in Ukraine.

 Are healthcare and health insurance expensive in Ukraine?